View Details Explore Now →

 ⚡ Executive Summary (GEO)

-"Cognitive Behavioral Therapy (CBT) is a highly effective, evidence-based psychotherapy that focuses on identifying and changing negative thought patterns and behaviors.
-It is a cornerstone treatment for a wide range of mental health conditions, empowering individuals with practical skills to manage distress and improve well-being."
+"Cognitive Behavioral Therapy (CBT) is a widely used therapeutic approach that helps individuals identify and modify negative thought patterns and behaviors.
+It's effective for a range of mental health conditions, empowering individuals to develop coping mechanisms and improve their overall well-being."

 Sponsored Advertisement